Assyrian conquest of Egypt: Campaign of 671

 The Babylonian Chronicles retells how Egypt "was sacked and its gods were abducted".
-The conquest resulted in the relocation of a large number of Egyptians to the Assyrian heartland.'
+The conquest resulted in the relocation of a large number of Egyptians to the Assyrian heartland.
 In an excerpt from the text inscribed on his victory stele, Esarhaddon describes the conquest with the following words:

-I slew multitudes of [Taharqa's] men and I smote him five times with the point of my javelin, with wounds from which there were no recovery.
+I slew multitudes of [Taharqa's] men, and I smote him five times with the point of my javelin, with wounds from which there was no recovery.
 Memphis, his royal city, in half a day, with mines, tunnels, assaults, I besieged, I captured, I destroyed, I devastated, I burned with fire.
 His queen, his harem, Ushanahuru, his heir, and the rest of his sons and daughters, his property and his goods, his horses, his cattle, his sheep, in countless numbers, I carried off to Assyria.
-The root of Kush I tore up out of Egypt and not one therein escaped to submit to me.
-Over all of Egypt I appointed anew kings, viceroys, governors, commandants, overseers and scribes.
+The root of Kush I tore up out of Egypt, and not one therein escaped to submit to me.
+Over all of Egypt, I appointed kings, viceroys, governors, commandants, overseers and scribes anew.
 Offerings and fixed dues I established for Assur and the great gods for all time; my royal tribute and tax, yearly without ceasing, I imposed upon them.

-I had a stele made with my name inscribed thereon and on it I caused it to be written the glory and valor of Assur, my lord, my mighty deeds, how I went to and from the protection of Assur, my lord, and the might of my conquering hand.
+I had a stele made with my name inscribed thereon, and on it I caused it to be written the glory and valour of Assur, my lord, my mighty deeds, how I went to and from the protection of Assur, my lord, and the might of my conquering hand.
 For the gaze of all my foes, to the end of days, I set it up.